strata-mvc/strata/docs/migrations.md

 permalink: /docs/migrations/
 ---

-WMVC does not ship with a complex database migration tool.
-It does offer a simpler inline database import and export tool.
+WMVC does not ship with a complex database migration tool but it does offer a simpler in line database import and export tool.

 ## Creating a migration